 Accounts Receivable Cons

-• Write-offs for Bad Debt: Uncollectible invoices must be written off as losses, which directly reduces the company’s net income and total asset value.
+- Write-offs for Bad Debt: Uncollected invoices must be written off as losses; this not only diminishes the company’s net income but also the net value of its assets.

-• Potential Cash Flow Gaps: If customers take too long to pay, a business may face a “cash crunch” despite having high sales on the books.
+- Potential Cash Flow Gaps: When customers fail to pay, the business may be in a “cash crunch” even if sales are high on the books.

 How to Create the Accounts Receivable (AR) Process?

-The AR process is a systematic workflow that tracks a sale from the moment credit is extended until the final payment is received.
-It ensures every transaction is documented, invoiced, and collected to maintain liquidity.
+The AR process is a cyclical procedure that moves a sale from the time credit is given until the last payment is made.
+It helps keep track of all the transactions, which are documented, invoiced, and collected, thus enabling the process of liquidity maintenance.

 Step 1: Establishing a Clear Credit Policy